-Ontario's Open for Jobs Plan WorkingPublished on November 08, 2019
+Ontario's Open for Jobs Plan WorkingPublished on

-November 8, 2019 10:30 A.M.
+January 10, 2020 10:45 A.M.
 Ministry of Economic Development, Job Creation and Trade

-Since June 2018, employment in Ontario has risen by 256,200.
+Statistics Canada announced this morning that employment in Ontario increased by 25,100 in December.
+Since June 2018, employment in Ontario has risen by 296,700.

 - A number of significant government actions are lowering costs for businesses in Ontario, allowing them to grow and create jobs, and creating a competitive environment to attract new investment.
-It is estimated that Ontario businesses would save $5.4 billion in 2020 through these actions.
+It is estimated that Ontario businesses could save $5.4 billion in 2020 through these actions.

-- The government has launched a new Regional Development program for eastern and southwestern Ontario.
+- The government has launched a new Regional Development Program for eastern and southwestern Ontario.
 Businesses can get financial support through the Eastern Ontario Development Fund (EODF) and Southwestern Ontario Development Fund (SWODF) and guided access to a range of complementary services and supports.